2017 British Columbia general election: Election spending and fundraising

-According to Elections BC, each candidate's campaign may spend a maximum of $77,674 over the 28 day election period and each political party, in addition, may spend $4,882,405.
-Also, each third party advertiser may spend up to $3,329 in a single electoral district and up to $166,445 overall.
+According to Elections BC, each candidate's campaign was permitted spend a maximum of $77,674 over the 28 day election period and each political party, in addition, could spend $4,882,405.
+Also, each third party advertiser could spend up to $3,329 in a single electoral district and up to $166,445 overall.

 Unlike the Federal government or most provinces, British Columbia has no limits on political donations.
 Wealthy individuals, corporations, unions and even foreigners are allowed to donate large amounts to political parties there.
 On January 13, 2017, the New York Times published a story calling British Columbia the "Wild West" of Canadian political cash.
 According to the New York Times, "critics of [Premier Clark] and her party, the conservative British Columbia Liberal Party, say the provincial government has been transformed into a lucrative business, dominated by special interests that trade donations for political favors, undermining Canada's reputation for functional, consensus-driven democracy."
 The article also explored Premier Clark's practice of taking an additional salary from the BC Liberals, beyond her Premier salary, financed by political contributions.
 The Globe and Mail also followed up with a special investigation of "British Columbia: The 'wild west' of fundraising".
 The investigation found that lobbyists are giving tens of thousands of dollars in their own name – and some power brokers are breaking one of the few rules the province has in place.
-With no limits on political donations in B.C., the provincial Liberals raised $12.4 million last year – $4.5-million from individuals and $7.9-million from corporations.
+With no limits on political donations in BC, the provincial Liberals raised $12.4 million last year – $4.5-million from individuals and $7.9-million from corporations.

 On March 5, 2017, Elections BC announced it was launching a probe into Liberal Party fundraising.
 The Official Opposition, the NDP, has promised to ban corporate and union donation if elected, as well as limits on individual donations, but continues to accept corporate and union donations at the present time.
 The Green Party announced in September 2016 that it would no longer accept donations from corporations or unions.

 In terms of election spending, British Columbia currently has no spending limits ahead of the election period.
 During the 2009 election period, there was a spending limit of $4.4 million.
 Spending limits for the 2017 election period were adjusted for changes to the consumer price index before being confirmed during the second week in April 2017.